xujinbing/PageIndicatorView/README.md

 `AnimationType.DROP`| 0.1.0 |![anim_drop](https://raw.githubusercontent.com/romandanylyk/PageIndicatorView/master/assets/anim_drop.gif)
 `AnimationType.SWAP`| 0.1.1 |![anim_swap](https://raw.githubusercontent.com/romandanylyk/PageIndicatorView/master/assets/anim_swap.gif)

 ### **Documentation**

 Methods | Description
 ------- | -----------
 `setCount(int count)` | Set static number of circle indicators to be displayed.
-Param `count` - total count of indicators.
 `getCount()` |  Return number of circle indicators `setDynamicCount(boolean dynamicCount)` | Dynamic count will automatically update number of circle indicators if ViewPager page count updates on run-time.
 If new count will be bigger than current count, selected circle will stay as it is, otherwise it will be set to last one.
 Note: works if `ViewPager` set and already have it's adapter.
-See {@link #setViewPager(ViewPager)}.
+See `setViewPager`.
 `setRadius(int radiusDp)` | Set radius in dp of each circle indicator.
 Default value is 6 dp.
 Make sure you set circle Radius, not a Diameter.
 `setRadius(int radiusPx)` | Set radius in px of each circle indicator.
 Default value is 6 dp.
 Make sure you set circle Radius, not a Diameter.
 `getRadius()` | Returns radius of each circle indicators in px.